xaunvih/dragscroll-ts/README.md

 ### Config options

-Option | Description
+Option | Type | Description
 ------ | -----------
-inputsFocus | (Boolean) Allow input fields to be focused gapSide | (Number) White space in both side of list.
+inputsFocus | boolean | Allow input fields to be focused gapSide | number | White space in both side of list.
 It's only effect with horizontal scroll mode.
-Default is 30px speed | (Number) The speed when dragging.
-Default is 2 onDragStart | (Callback func) func is called when users start drag content onDragging | (Callback func) func is called when users are dragging content onDragEnd | (Callback func) func is called when users stop dragging content
+Default is 30px speed | number | The speed when dragging.
+Default is 2 onDragStart | func | func is called when users start drag content onDragging | func | func is called when users are dragging content onDragEnd | func | func is called when users stop dragging content
 ### API

 Name | Description